 The core element to the success of the Virginia Tech Carilion General Surgery Residency is the commitment of over 20 full time faculty and another 30 volunteer faculty, who freely donate their time and practice patient cohort to the benefit of the resident training program.
 Clearly, success is founded upon the ability of the house officers to establish open rapport with the faculty and to dedicate their energies to the care of their patients.

-John J. Ferrara, M.D., Director, General Surgery Residency Program
+Charles J. Paget III, M.D., Program Director of General Surgery Residency

 Sandy Fogel, M.D., Associate Program Director